-This section shows the aging-population baseline economies with SSA's population projections Alternative 2 (intermediate scenario) as well as Alternatives 1 (low-cost scenario) and 3 (high-cost scenario).
-These baseline economies assume that the government cut its consumption spending to keep its growthadjusted net worth per household at the same level.
-In this paper, therefore, these economies do not consider any feedbacks effects of the government's policy changes on individual behaviors and the overall economy.
-This section also explains the fiscal gaps in the three aging-population baseline economies.
-The fiscal gap shows how much the government will have to reduce its primary deficits in the future, relative to the deficits under the current-law fiscal policies, in order to make the government budget sustainable.
+This section shows the aging-population baseline economy with SSA's population projection Alternative 2 (intermediate scenario).
+This baseline economy assumes that the government cuts its consumption spending to keep its growth-adjusted net worth per household at the same level.
+In this paper, therefore, this baseline economy does not consider any feedbacks effects of the government's policy changes on individual behaviors and the overall economy.
+This section also explains the fiscal gap in the aging-population baseline economy.
+The fiscal gap shows how much the government will have to reduce its primary deficits in the future, relative to the deficits under the current-law fiscal policies, in order to make the government budget